BenjaminWills/learning-csharp/README.md

 csharp_example.cs
 ```

 `C#` is an `object oriented` language.
-To run the files we need to use an extension called `dotnet`.
+To run the files we need to use an extension called `dotnet` (https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet).
 To create the file we need to write the following command in zsh:

 ```sh
 dotnet new {application type} -o {application name}